 ⦁ Using dedicated AdBlue equipment

-The type of storage suitable for AdBlue
+What type of storage is suitable for AdBlue?

 AdBlue can be stored in sealed packs, that should always remain resealed when not in use.
 But the most effective way to store AdBlue, depending on the quantity, is in a drum.
 This is one of the most effective ways to protect the AdBlue from any foreign contaminants including tap water or fuel oils.